 - Place in the fridge to set.

 - Prepare an 8 inch square cake tin by completely lining with cling film (so that it hangs over the sides) and on top of this, base-line with non-stick baking paper.

-- Microwave on medium heat at 30 second bursts stirring between each, to melt all the ingredients until completely blended and smooth (if you don’t have a microwave, you can heat in a saucepan over a low heat, stirring frequently).
+- Microwave on medium heat at 30 second bursts stirring between each, to melt all the ingredients until completely blended and smooth.
+(Alternatively, heat in a saucepan over a low heat, stirring frequently).

 - Set aside and allow to cool slightly.

-- Whilst cooling, prepare your biscuits, by either breaking with your hands or bashing (in a clean food bag and using a rolling pin) into smallish pieces.
-Alternatively, you can cut into thin sticks with a sharp knife.
+- While cooling, prepare the biscuits by either breaking into smallish pieces with hands or bashing (in a clean food bag and using a rolling pin).
+Alternatively, cut into thin sticks with a sharp knife.
 Set aside.

 - Tip the mixture into the cake tin and push to the sides, so that it is evenly spread.
 It will look quite lumpy on the surface.

-- Mentally divide the square into a grid 4 x 4 and using a teaspoon, carefully scoop up a little mixture from one of the grid pieces and place one of the chilli tricks into the mixture, replacing the scoop on top to hide the trick.
-Repeat to hide the second trick in another section.
+- Mentally divide the square into a grid 4 x 4 and using a teaspoon, carefully scoop up a little mixture from one of the grid pieces and place the chilli trick into the mixture, replacing the scoop on top to hide the trick.

-- Place in the fridge for a couple of hours until fully set.
+- Place the rocky road in the fridge for a couple of hours until fully set.

-- Add a little food colouring paste to the chocolate and mix thoroughly, then drizzle over the Rocky Road.
+- Add a little food colouring paste to the chocolate and mix thoroughly.

-- Whilst the chocolate decoration is still unset, top with a few extra M&Ms and mini marshmallows.
+- While the chocolate decoration is still unset, top with a few extra M&Ms and mini marshmallows.

 - Leave to set in the fridge.

 © 2019-2024 Kate Dowse All Rights Reserved – Do not copy or re-publish this recipe or any part of this recipe on any other blog, on social media or in a publication without the express permission of Gluten Free Alchemist